g-omarsdottir/practise-javascript-main/README.md

 ## User Experience

 ### Target Audience
-People who enjoy playing online games
+People who enjoy playing online games.
+People who don't have or do not wish to have a counterpart to play with.
-Fans of the sitcom The Big Bang Theory
+Fans of the sitcom The Big Bang Theory.

 ### First Time Visitors Goals
 To play a game for fun.